EvelynPloetz/Deep-LASI/docs/source/example.rst

 Dynamic 3c FRET
 ~~~~~~~~~~~~~~~~~
-In this example, we show how to analyse dynamic 3c FRET data using Deep-LASI for alternating laser excitation (ALEX).
+In this example, we show how to analyse :doc:`./examples/example-3c-FRET-Dynamic` using Deep-LASI for alternating laser excitation (ALEX).
 As example we investigate an dynamic DNA origami structure, that is labeled with three fluorophores and coordinated changes in the three inter-dye distances.

 .. image:: ./../figures/examples/Dynamic_3c_ALEX.png
    :target: https://deep-lasi-tutorial.readthedocs.io/en/latest/examples/example-3c-FRET-Dynamic.html